 The city attracts locals and visitors for cultural events, such as the popular annual Chile and Frijoles Festival celebrating Pueblo’s famous crop.
 Held during harvest season in the early fall, the aroma of fire-roasted chiles can be smelled throughout the downtown area.
 The Professional Bull Riders (PBR) is an international bull riding organization headquartered in downtown Pueblo.

 Home to the Helen T. White Galleries, the Sangre de Cristo Arts and Conference Center features seven galleries and 24 new exhibitions annually as well as a school of dance.
-The co-located Buell Children’s Museum offers innovative, hands-on exhibits focusing on the arts, science, and history for people of all ages.
+The co-located Buell Children’s Museum offers innovative, hands-on exhibits focusing on the arts, science and history for people of all ages.

 Pueblo also plays host to the Colorado State Fair.
-This annual, eleven day event features headline performers, rodeo, livestock and horse shows, agricultural exhibits, food, and carnival rides.
+This annual, eleven-day event features headline performers, rodeo, livestock and horse shows, agricultural exhibits, food and carnival rides.
 Visitors from around the state and southwest region are attracted to Pueblo for the fun, family-friendly exhibition.

 If world-class skiing, hiking, mountain biking or fishing is more your speed, Pueblo also offers easy access to these opportunities.
 For boating enthusiasts, Lake Pueblo, a state park located in Pueblo West (15 minutes west of the city proper), has been rated a fishing “hot spot” and provides over 4,600 surface acres of water, 60 miles of shoreline and almost 10,000 acres of land.
-Extensive bike trails are plentiful throughout the area and “Red Gate” is well known amongst riding devotees.
+Extensive bike trails are plentiful throughout the area and “Red Gate” is well known amongst mountain biking enthusiasts.
 The Pueblo tail-water of the Arkansas River is also nearby and has been rated one of the top ten in the United States for fishing.
 Pueblo has two local higher education institutions to chose from - Colorado State University-Pueblo and Pueblo Community College.